 Phyllis Dain Library History Dissertation Award

 The Phyllis Dain Library History Dissertation Award is presented by the ALA Library History Round Table and is named in honor of a library historian widely known as a supportive advisor and mentor as well as a rigorous scholar and thinker.
 It recognizes outstanding dissertations in English in the general area of library history.
 Dissertations must be original research on a significant topic relating to the history of libraries during any period, in any region of the world.
 The author of the selected dissertation will receive a certificate and five hundred dollars.
 The biennial award is given in odd-numbered years.
-Dissertations completed and accepted during the preceding two academic years are eligible; e.g., dissertations from 2016-2017 and 2016-2017 will compete for the award in 2019.
-The next deadline will be in 2021.
+Dissertations completed and accepted during the preceding two academic years are eligible; e.g., dissertations from 2021 and 2022 will compete for the award in 2023.

 Donald G. Davis Article Award